Dr. Brain: Knowledge Adventure

 The new series is set in 2326 following a new Dr. Brain, a twenty-something genius instead of an old mad scientist (though this may be explained by identifying the young man with Pro).
 In the newer games, there are generally less education-oriented and more problem-solving puzzles, although most are third or first person games involving throwing switches and stunning guards (IQ Adventure and Action Reaction).

+Reception

+According to Sierra, combined sales of the Dr. Brain series surpassed 350,000 units by the end of March 1996.